wsong1985/kickstarter-analysis/README.md

 ## **Overview of Project**

-### To study how different campaigns fared in relation to their launch dates and their funding goals using the Kickstarter dataset.
+### To provide some insights to Louise about how different campaigns fared in relation to their launch dates and their funding goals using the Kickstarter dataset.

 ## **Analysis and Challenges**